Cristina A. Andreescu, Ph.D.

 Dr. Jesse R. Selkin is a licensed clinical psychologist who treats children, adolescents, and adults with anxiety disorders and OCD-related disorders , including panic attacks, obsessions and compulsions, excessive worrying, social anxiety, and agoraphobia.
 He also treats depression, bipolar disorder, and relationship issues.
 Dr. Selkin specializes in Cognitive-Behavioral Therapy and tailors his therapeutic approach to most effectively work with each individual and situation.

 Dr. Selkin earned his doctorate in clinical psychology at the Los Angeles campus of The Chicago School of Professional Psychology .
 He then completed a two-year post-doctoral fellowship at The Center for Treatment of Anxiety and Mood Disorders in Delray Beach, Florida.
-Dr. Selkin is a member of the International OCD Foundation.
+Dr. Selkin is a member of the International OCD Foundation and OCD North Carolina.

 His clinical experience include working in community mental health centers, substance abuse residential programs, and group outpatient practices.
 In Florida, he was a consultant for the Boynton Beach and Boca Raton Police Departments.
 He is actively involved in conducting presentations and workshops in the community, including on topics such as school refusal , excessive worrying, effective communication strategies between parents and their children, anxiety resulting from bullying, and stress in law enforcement.